ThatStella7922/make_and_flash_logo/README.md

 by ThatsNiceGuy - Bundle Version 1.1\
 A bundle to convert and flash a logo to your Pinecil.

-Includes a script, some documentation and other files.
+I originally wrote it to make flashing a logo to my Pinecil easier

 ### Requirements
 - Windows 10 x64 PC
-- Python 3.x must be installed
+- Python 3.x must be installed and callable via just 'python'
 - Pillow needs to be installed with Pip
 - Your Pinecil must be running IronOS
 - Your Pinecil needs to have the WinUSB driver installed